hashbang/hashbang.sh/1-Internet/2-email.md

     250 DSN
     ```

-2. Tell the server who you want to send mail as
+4. Tell the server who you want to send mail as

     ```
-    MAIL FROM:foo@derp.com
+    MAIL FROM: <jdoe@derp.com>
     ```
     Note: you can put literally any email you want here.
 This is like a return
     address on an envelope.
 Most email servers will blindly let you impersonate
     anyone.
 We call this email "spoofing".

-3. Tell the server who you want to receive the mail
+5. Tell the server who you want to receive the mail

     ```
-    RCPT TO: your@emailhere.com
+    RCPT TO: <your@emailhere.com>
     ```

-4. Tell the server the body of the message you want to send
+6. Tell the server the body of the message you want to send

     Note: end with a period on a line by itself

+    You need to type everything below in order for the message to be accepted.

+    "DATA" announces that you want to send a message, followed by From, to and
+    subject followed by the body of your message.

     ```
     DATA
+    From: John Doe <jdoe@derp.com>
+    To: Your Name <your@emailhere.com>
     Subject: some subject

     My really awesome message here
     ```

-5. Send message
+7. Send message

     ```
     .